TuzaaBap/esp32-ota-dev-testing/README.md

 	4. Write or paste your MicroPython script.
 	5. Click Save & Run to execute immediately.
 	6. Watch the live logs on the same webpage.
+	7. If you update the script values just hard rest to ensure safe running.

 ---